juvenile justice act

 Enactment Date:December 31, 2015

-Long Title:This bill makes it easier for children suspected of breaking the law or in need of care and protection to get it.
-The bill requires basic care, protection, development, treatment, social reintegration, and a child-friendly approach to cases decided in children’s best interests and their rehabilitation through processes, institutions, and bodies.
+Long Title:This bill makes it easier for children suspected of breaking the law or needing care and protection to get it.
+The bill requires basic care, security, development, treatment, social reintegration, and a child-friendly approach to cases decided in children’s best interests and their rehabilitation through processes, institutions, and bodies.

 Ministry:Ministry of Women and Child Development